StevenMonty/MapReduceSearchEngine/README.md

 NOTE:
-The SearchEngineGUI.jar by itself will not run from the command line since it is dependent on these environment variables, which my IDE provided during development.
+The SearchEngineGUI.jar by itself will not run from the command line since it is dependent on these environment variables, which my IDE injects during development.
 The GUI will run from the docker image, since the vars are configured there.
 To get my application running on your own GCP clusters, change the ENV settings of the Dockerfile to point towards your cluster, credentials path, etc. Also, the maven build copies my credentials into the JAR, so I have not uploaded that in this repo.